-Plant explosions in recent months should serve as a reminder for industrial users to review their vacuums to ensure they are suitable in explosion-proof applications, such as those relating to combustible dust.
+Plant explosions should serve as a reminder for industrial users to review their vacuums to ensure they are suitable in explosion-proof applications, such as those relating to combustible dust.
 In addition to satisfying OSHA requirements, manufacturers must also keep workers safe.

 As Frank Intrieri Jr., vice president of sales with Goodway Technologies says, “explosion-proof vacuums are used in hazardous environments, so safety precautions are imperative.”

 “A facility needs to use only certified explosion-proof vacuums,” Intrieri says, and these vacuums “must be certified for use in a hazardous environment by a nationally recognized test laboratory.”
 These labs “intensely” test the vacuum part by part to ensure that each and every part is grounded properly and is manufactured with non-sparking components.
 According to Intrieri, “the most commonly used test labs are UL, TUV, and CSA.”